What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 Is the Roomba 860 something you might need?

-Along with the new rubber brushes and no Wi-Fi provided, the Roomba 860 doesn't look that attractive.
-But there are a lot of people who don't care about Wi-Fi or the app.
+There are a lot of people who don't care about Wi-Fi or the app.
 Along with no Wi-Fi enabled, the Roomba 860 has these new amazing brushless rollers and a powerful motor that catches dust, dirt, pet hair, and allergens.
-With a cost of about $400, you get a good robot vacuum cleaner with decent cleaning performance, and if you okay with no Wi-Fi - go with the Roomba 860.
+With a cost of about $400, you get a good robot vacuum cleaner with decent cleaning performance, and if you are okay with no Wi-Fi - go with the Roomba 860.

 The Roomba 890 - App-Based Robot With Tangle-Free Rollers